SreeRaj-K0/Velociraptor-Home-lab/README.md

 1. **Deploy Velociraptor**: Install and configure Velociraptor on ubuntu and agents on a Windows system.
 2. **Perform Forensic Data Collection**: Run predefined and custom hunts to collect forensic artifacts from Windows systems.
 3. **Analyze Suspicious Activity**: Identify and investigate suspicious processes, logs, and system changes using Velociraptor.
-4. **Simulate Threat Hunting**: Practice detecting common attack techniques, such as privilege escalation and persistence creation.

-## Installed Velociraptor on Ubuntu Server &  Configured  Agent on Windows  Enterprise
+## Installed Velociraptor on Ubuntu Server &  Configured  Agent on Windows  10

 ![windws](images/velo1.png)